primatejs/primate/docs/guide/extending-primate.md

 request.

 !!!
 Modules may subscribe to any or all hooks, including none.
-Primate will warn you in case you try to use a module that subscribes to no hook.
 All modules must advertise a `name` property, and Primate will refuse to start if it encounters the same name for a module more than once.
 !!!